PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-05 09:02:14
+Last updated: 2024-04-05 09:03:19
-Random Quote: Financial adviser's not my dream job, but I am taking a fing bite out of the apple. - Bruce Liddell
+Random Quote: You'd have been the last lawyer I'd have gone to. - Walter White